89luca89/distrobox/CONTRIBUTING.md

 ## Creating a Pull Requests

-Pull requests are the best way to propose changes to the codebase We actively welcome your pull requests:
+Pull requests are the best way to propose changes to the codebase.
+We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.